 Our time in Vietnam coincided with Tet, the Vietnamese lunar new year festival and the most important celebration in Vietnamese culture.
 We spent the days leading up to Tet in Hanoi and the city was in a frenzy as the New Year approached.
 Motorbike cargo always borders on the extreme in Vietnam but we watched, fascinated, as orchid trees replaced fridges and extended family members on the back of the bikes.
 Red envelopes were passed to children in the streets as their elders gifted money for good luck and were rewarded with Tet greetings.
 As the days drew to a close families took to the streets outside their dwellings and small fires burned in the darkness as they made offerings to their ancestors.

 We left Hanoi for Hoi An just in time for the lunar new year.
 Locals and tourists alike poured onto the city streets and spirits were high in anticipation of the clock striking midnight.
-Colourful plants lined the pavements while flower covered cars and giant lion costumes were paraded through the streets.
+Colourful plants lined the pavements while flower-covered cars and giant lion costumes were paraded through the streets.
 As darkness fell on New Year’s Eve lanterns replaced electric and the ancient town lit up with a sea of candles and lanterns.
-The Japanese Bridge and the Song Thu Bon River are the focal point of the celebrations and tiny sampan boats floated through the lantern filled rivers.
+The Japanese Bridge and the Song Thu Bon River are the focal points of the celebrations and tiny sampan boats floated through the lantern filled rivers.
 As the clock struck midnight fireworks exploded in the sky and we watched in awe as we celebrated the arrival of the new year.

 The celebrations didn’t end with the fireworks.
 As we wandered through Hoi An the following day we were inundated with offers to join Vietnamese families in their New Year celebrations.
 Diet coke and candy was the order of the day as we sat in a circle chatting in broken English with a beautiful Vietnamese family.